mighty-gerbils/gerbil/doc/tutorials/httpd.md

 Gerbil provides two options for web server programming:
 - You can use the implementation of the web server as a library as an embedded httpd, within your applications.
-This option is good for programming standalone binaries that provide a web ihnterface.
+This option is good for programming standalone binaries that provide a web ihterface.
 - You can use the standalone gerbil httpd, which you can run with `gerbil httpd`.
 The standalone server is quite capable and fast, it can utilize all cores in your system with an ensemble and provides